aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom/node/issamenode/_index.md

 ---
 title: Node.IsSameNode
 second_title: Aspose.HTML for .NET API Reference
 description: Node IsSameNode method.
-The isSameNode method of the Node interface is a legacy alias the for the  strict equality operator.
+Method is a legacy alias the for the  strict equality operator.
 That is it tests whether two nodes are the same in other words whether they reference the same object
 type: docs
 weight: 230
 url: /net/aspose.html.dom/node/issamenode/
 ---
 ## Node.IsSameNode method

-The isSameNode() method of the Node interface is a legacy alias the for the === strict equality operator.
+Method is a legacy alias the for the === strict equality operator.
 That is, it tests whether two nodes are the same (in other words, whether they reference the same object).

-Note: There is no need to use isSameNode(); instead use the === strict equality operator.
+Note: There is no need to use `IsSameNode`; instead use the === strict equality operator.

 ```csharp
 public bool IsSameNode(Node otherNode)